Finite-dimensional monomial algebras are determined by their automorphism group

 \begin{remark} The information supplied in \cref{corolario combinatorio} by the outer degrees is strictly necessary in general.
 Indeed, one can immediately check that the monomial ideals $I_1$ and $I_2$ given in \cref{example} give away the same function $m_I$ when restricted to inner degrees: we have $m_{I}(0)=2$, $m_{I}(e_j)=1$ for $j=1,2$ and $m_{I}(\alpha)=0$ otherwise if $\alpha\in\Z_{\geq 0}^n$.
 In particular, as it was stated therein, the corresponding Lie algebras of inner derivations are isomorphic. \end{remark}

-\begin{remark} If we consider a general monomial ideal $I\subset \KK[\XX]$ (i.e.~with $\KK[\XX]/I$ not necessarily finite) and replace $\mathfrak{g}$ with the graded Lie algebra of derivations $\Der(\KK[\XX]/I)$, then \cref{lema dimension g alpha}, and \cref{corolario combinatorio} hold with the exact same proofs.
-This tells us that the graded algebra of derivations determines the monomial algebra in all generality.
-Thus, one could get a generalization of \cref{thm ideales y automorfismos} if one could prove that an abstract isomorphism of Lie algebras yields an isomorphism of graded Lie algebras in this particular context.
-This seems to be true and most certainly relies on the behavior of maximal semisimple subalgebras under isomorphisms, but it is out of the scope of this note. \end{remark}
+\begin{remark} If we consider a general monomial ideal $I\subset \KK[\XX]$ (i.e.~with $\KK[\XX]/I$ not necessarily finite-dimensional) and replace $\mathfrak{g}$ with the graded Lie algebra of derivations $\Der(\KK[\XX]/I)$, then \cref{lema dimension g alpha}, and \cref{corolario combinatorio} hold with the exact same proofs.
+This shows that the graded algebra of derivations determines the monomial algebra in all generality. \end{remark}